Likhitha-Veganti/data-science-projects/data-visualization/README.md

 The dataset includes several key variables such as:

-Overall rank: Overall rank of each country or region. country or region: Country or Region of the world.
+Overall rank: Overall rank of each country or region.<br>
+country or region: Country or Region of the world.
 Continent: Continent of the country.
 Score: The happiness score measured for that country or region.